The Most Famous Hotels in the World were established in 1986.

 Professor of history - one of the best known Finnish authors of popular historical books - co-authored the book on the Hotel Kämp in Helsinki.

-Graduate of the University of Vienna, is in charge of historic background research for our Viennese hotel partners.
+Graduate of the University of Vienna, is in charge of historic background research for various projects.

 is responsible for what you see.
 The Viennese web designer created the look and feel of this website.